List of free zones of Turkey

 Beginning by 1987, Turkey established a number of Free Zones.
 Free zones are defined as fenced-in areas in which special regulatory treatment exists for the operating users in order to promote exports of goods and services.
 Free Zones offer more convenient and flexible business climate in order to increase trade volume and export for some industrial and commercial activities as compared to the other parts of the country.
 Basic objectives of the Free Zones are promoting export oriented investment and production, accelerating foreign direct investment and technology access, directing enterprises towards export, developing international trade.
 Currently, the list of zones is as follows:

 Below is the list of free zones in Turkey.

 Free zones in Turkey

-European Free Trade Zone (EFZ) (www.asb.com.tr), İstanbul-Leather and Industrial Free Zone (www.desbas.com.tr) and Aegean Free Zone (www.esbas.com.tr) are one of the most active and largest Free Zones in Turkey.
+European Free Trade Zone (EFZ) (www.asb.com.tr), Istanbul-Leather and Industrial Free Zone (www.desbas.com.tr) and Aegean Free Zone (www.esbas.com.tr) are one of the most active and largest Free Zones in Turkey.
 Free Zones offer ready offices, warehouses, open stock areas, production facilities for rent or sale and lands with ready infrastructure.
-All kinds of infrastructure services (electricity, water, gas, waste water, purification, communication) are provided by Founder and Operator Companies in accordance with the free zone autority in these areas.
+All kinds of infrastructure services (electricity, water, gas, waste water, purification, communication) are provided by Founder and Operator Companies in accordance with the free zone authority in these areas.
 In addition to these facilitations, Free Zones also offers construction – undertaking services, catering, IT Services, Maintenance Services, Insurance, Loading/Unloading, Warehousing, Consulting Services, 24-hour Private Security and Conference Halls.